prisar/prisar.github.io/about.md

 layout: page
 title: About
 permalink: /about/
+published: true
 ---

-	This is a page about the new things that I am learning and sharing them.
+This is a page about the new things that I am learning.
-	Over the past few weeks I have been trying to grasp some concepts in python.